No Overlays, Low Rates

 Frequently Asked Questions About Settling Charged-Off Credit Cards for Veterans

-For Veterans, a credit card is “charged off” when the original creditor deems the debt uncollectible, typically after 180 days of non-payment.
-The debt is written off as a loss on their books but still legally owed by the Veteran, and the negative mark appears on their credit report.
+A credit card is “charged off” when the original creditor deems the debt uncollectible, typically after 180 days of non-payment.

-A charged-off account will remain on a Veteran’s credit report for up to seven years from the date of the original delinquency, regardless of whether it is paid or settled.
+A charged-off account remains on a Veteran’s credit report for up to seven years from the original delinquency date.

 Absolutely.
-Veterans must obtain a written, signed settlement agreement from the collection agency on their official letterhead, clearly outlining all terms, including the settlement amount and how the account will be reported to credit bureaus, before sending any payment.
+Always obtain a written, signed settlement agreement from the agency outlining all terms before sending payment.

-Yes, active-duty Military members are protected by the Servicemembers Civil Relief Act (SCRA), which can provide a 6% interest rate cap on pre-service debt and other financial protections against legal action and default judgments.
+Yes, the Servicemembers Civil Relief Act (SCRA) provides protections like a 6% interest rate cap on pre-service debt.

 Levi Rodgers